 However, Facebook has a feature that displays how long you typically take to respond to messages.
 If you consistently reply to messages within a few minutes, you can earn the prestigious “very responsive” badge added to your page.
 Not only does this show how authentic you are, but it also attracts more prospects to using the messenger app to reach out to you.

 Unless you are the business, speak to your audience in plural first person form (we).
 This is one of the biggest social media mistakes some brands make.
 Even if you run the company all by yourself, and it is under a different identity other than your name, you should still use “we.”
 For instance, instead of writing, “I will look into the matter,” make it sound like it is the whole company involved by writing, “we will look into the matter.”

 4. Avoid sarcasm or irony.

-Even though you had a good motive behind it, it is best to avoid all that and resort for a professional tone while responding to all your messages.
-This is not to be taken lightly as it has resorted to a social media crisis for some brands before.
+Even though you had a good motive behind it, it is best to avoid all that and resort to a professional tone while responding to all your messages.
+This is not to be taken lightly as it has resorted in a social media crisis for some brands before.
 Some people might take offense at a tongue-in-cheek response, bringing up unprecedented consequences.

 5. Keep it concise … but not too concise.

 Always keep your responses as short as possible, while still having handled the matter exhaustively.
 Long messages are overwhelming, and you might bore the recipient.
 Instead of having to write long paragraphs on messenger, you may request to speak directly to the customer via phone or any other means.